cameronmcefee/guideguide-string-notation/spec.md

 - `v`
   vertical

-### Position
+### Origin

-Determines the position where GuideGuide renders the grid in cases where the grid specified does not fill the available area.
-GuideGuide factors this available area as the remainder of *area - margins*.
+Determines the position where GuideGuide renders the grid in cases where the grid specified is not as wide as the document or selection.
 Note the capital letters.

 #### Values:

 - `F`*(default)*
-  first
+  first (left/top)

 - `C`
   center

 - `L`
-  last
+  last (right/bottom)

 ### Remainder pixel distribution